 The Generation Twenty-Four application cycle is now open.

-Applicants should complete the Application Information Session Form (PDF, 147 KB) to register for one of the mandatory information sessions; these sessions will be held on October 5th and October 12th.
+The mandatory information sessions were held on October 5th and October 12th.
+The Application Information Session Form (PDF, 147 KB) is provided as a reference; applicants must include the time-stamped copy of the form in their application.
 The Instructions and Guidelines document (Word, 421 KB) provides the complete timeline and detailed information pertaining to the completion of an application in response to the Generation Twenty-Four Request for Application (RFA).

 Applicant Information Sessions

-- TEA will host two applicant information sessions in which potential applicants will be provided details about:
+- TEA hosted two applicant information sessions in which potential applicants were provided details about:

 Attendance at one of these information sessions is mandatory for all applicants.